 Azure Functions geo-disaster recovery

-- Active/passive.
-One region is active and receiving events, while a secondary is idle.
-When failover is required, the secondary region is activated and takes over processing.
-This is recommended for non-HTTP functions like Service Bus and Event Hubs.
+|Active/passive||Functions run actively in region receiving events, while the same functions in a second region remains idle.
+When failover is required, the second region is activated and takes over processing.
+We recommend this pattern for your event-driven, non-HTTP triggered functions, such as Service Bus and Event Hub triggered functions.|

-To achieve active/active deployments of functions, it requires some component that can coordinate the events between both regions.
-For HTTPS functions, this coordination is accomplished using Azure Front Door.
-Azure Front Door can route and round-robin HTTPS requests between multiple regional functions.It also periodically checks the health of each endpoint.
-If a regional function stops responding to health checks, Azure Front Door will take it out of rotation and only forward traffic to healthy functions.
+The active/active pattern is the best deployment model for HTTP trigger functions.
+In this case, you need to use Azure Front Door to coordinate requests between both regions.
+Azure Front Door can route and round-robin HTTP requests between functions running in multiple regions.It also periodically checks the health of each endpoint.
+When a function in one region stops responding to health checks, Azure Front Door takes it out of rotation and only forwards traffic to the remaining healthy functions.

-Active/passive for non-HTTPS functions
+Active/passive redundancy for non-HTTP trigger functions

 - Azure Event Hub deployed to both a primary and secondary region.

 - Geo-disaster enabled to pair the primary and secondary Event Hub.
-This also creates an "alias" you can use to connect to event hubs and switch from primary to secondary without changing the connection info.
+This also creates an alias you can use to connect to event hubs and switch from primary to secondary without changing the connection info.

 - Publishers to the event hub should publish to the alias connection string.